nachocaru/xaprb.com/content/blog/2007-07-15-innotop-version-143-released.md

 Bugs fixed:

 *   innotop crashed in W mode when InnoDB status data was truncated.
-*   innotop didn&#8217;t display errors in tables if debug was enabled.
+*   innotop didn't display errors in tables if debug was enabled.
-*   The colored() subroutine wasn&#8217;t being created in non-interactive mode.
+*   The colored() subroutine wasn't being created in non-interactive mode.
-*   Don&#8217;t prompt to save password except the first time.
+*   Don't prompt to save password except the first time.

-### What&#8217;s next
+### What's next

-I don&#8217;t know how much time I&#8217;ll get to put into this in the coming months, but there&#8217;s already a lot of half-finished functionality in the Subversion repository, including the ability to write innotop plugins.
-If you&#8217;re interested, the code is in the trunk and in various branches.
+I don't know how much time I'll get to put into this in the coming months, but there's already a lot of half-finished functionality in the Subversion repository, including the ability to write innotop plugins.
+If you're interested, the code is in the trunk and in various branches.

-Hopefully I&#8217;ll get time to work on some of that before the year is out.
+Hopefully I'll get time to work on some of that before the year is out.

  [1]: http://code.google.com/p/innotop/documentation/